v2sCollections/City-of-Dreams/README.md

 ## [Disabling REDmod Autoconversion](https://)

-1. ⛔ While still in settings go to the "\*\*V2077 Settings" \*\*tab and make sure that REDmod Autoconvert is disabled as shown in the picture below.
+1. ⛔ While still in settings go to the "V2077 Settings" tab and make sure that REDmod Autoconvert is disabled as shown in the picture below.

 ![](https://s11.gifyu.com/images/Untitle44d.jpg)